Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 After you blow it dry, the best thing to do is to use a hot straightening iron to set the color.
 Just a quick run over the hair will do fine.
 As soon as I was done, I took a damp cloth and wiped down the heating pads to remove any residue that may have transferred.

-Now style the hair as you normally would, and you are all done!!!
+Now style the hair as you normally would, and you are all done and have cute dyed hair.

 This Kool Aid hair dye is not a permanent dye, but depending on the hair, could last a few days or maybe a few weeks.
 It’s a fun thing to do with your little ones who want a little personality in their do!